gromgit/jstips-xe/tips/xx.md

 - your colleagues may write their own independent fixes, and the combined fix "stack" will probably do strange things,
 - the library author finally fixes the function, and the library upgrade + your forgotten monkeypatch breaks the function again, but in a different way

-### DON'T: Monkeypatch new functions to "core objects".
+### POTENTIALLY UNSAFE: Monkeypatch new functions to "core objects".

 Monkeypatching new methods to "core objects" (e.g. `HTMLElement` and `Object`) is a fairly common way to quickly insert functionality into a large part of your JavaScript environment, but you also run the risk of having your method names clash with other libraries and third-party code.
 Since these "core objects" are fundamental to your runtime environment, you can't use techniques like [IIFEs](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression) and [ES2015 modules](https://babeljs.io/docs/learn-es2015/#modules) to avoid namespace collisions.